Mining Claims Map — New Mexico

 Key minerals: copper, gold, silver, potash, uranium, coal.
 Notable deposits: Chino, Tyrone, Cobre, Pinos Altos.
 Mining districts: Grant County, Socorro, Mogollon, Lordsburg.

-The New Mexico Mining and Minerals Division administers mineral rights in New Mexico.
-Claim data is accessible through BLM LR2000.
+The Bureau of Land Management (BLM) administers mineral rights in New Mexico.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Mining Claims Map for New Mexico